drupal-composer/drupal-project/README.md

 ## What Kalamuna-specific features have been added?
 * Added standard configuration for circleci build process and deployment to pantheon.
-* Added a .gitignore-deploy file that replaces the .gitignore file when deploying from circle to pantheon.
+* Added a `.gitignore-deploy` file that replaces the `.gitignore` file when deploying from circle to pantheon.
-* Required the pantheon-systems/drupal-integrations package which contains additional scaffolding for pantheon sites.
+* Required the `pantheon-systems/drupal-integrations` package which contains additional scaffolding for pantheon sites.
-* The robots.txt file is installed initially from drupal scaffold, but any subsequent changes are not overwritten.
+* The `robots.txt` file is installed initially from drupal scaffold, but any subsequent changes are not overwritten.
-* Provide default development.services.yml and settings.local.php files which will be created in web/sites if they don't already exist.
+* Provide default `development.services.yml` and `settings.local.php` files which will be created in web/sites if they don't already exist.
 * Add local settings to keep kint from loading to many objects and crashing drupal.
+* Require modules used on all sites, including `admin_toolbar`, `metatag`, `pantheon_advanced_page_cache`, and `pathauto`.

 ## What features have been removed or changed from the original drupal-composer/drupal-project repository?
 * Removed unneeded .travis.yml and phpunit.xml.dist files.
 * Not using .gitignore files created by Drupal Scaffold.
 * Not requiring drush or DrupalConsole, since they are installed globally in Lando and on Pantheon.

+## Potential improvements
+* Require additional contrib modules we use on most sites, including `google_tag`, `extlink`, `linkit`, and `twig_tweak`.